aghArdeshir/insided-assessment/README.md

 - I did not do full-blown error handling, but just a little for demonstration purposes.
 Try adding invalid access token key
 - I used inline styles here and there exactly for no reason!
+- I did not use routing as the application did not need it.
+I just used a state-machine-like thing

+TODO:

+- Clean up App.tsx
+- Add refresh button
+- Add countdown for auto-refresh
+- Show human-readable dates (like 2 minutes ago)